nickhill97/Nick_Portfolio/README.md

 # [Disaster Tweets Topic Classifier](https://github.com/nickhill97/disaster_tweets_nlp)

-The purpose of this project was to explore NLP concepts and apply them to a data set.
+This was a short project which I used to explore NLP concepts and apply them to a real world data set.
 The data was found on a kaggle competition and the goal of the project was to analyse the tweets to classify the topic, i.e whether the tweet was about a natural disaster or not.

+During this project I explored some of following concepts:

+- Tokenisation
+- Normalisation
+- Stemming
+- Lemmatisation
+- TF-IDF

-I trained a multinomial Naive Bayes model that had an accuracy of 0.80.
+Finally, I trained a multinomial Naive Bayes model that had an accuracy of 0.80.

 # [Titanic Project Overview](https://github.com/nickhill97/titanic)